GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 Once you are ready to submit your code for review, you need to create a pull request (PR).

 - Under 'Pull Requests', click the green 'New pull request' button.
-- When comparing changes, ensure that the base is set to `master` and compare is set to your feature branch.
+- When comparing changes, ensure that the base is set to `develop` and compare is set to your feature branch.
 - Give the PR a title.
 This should be descriptive, summarize what your request is about in 5-10 words at most.
 - Add a description, outlining what you have done, and what problem this solves.
 Include screenshots if possible to help visualize what changes have been introduced, and reference any open issues if one exists.